 - Let’s start with the two most straightforward options.
 Short vowels and long vowels.

 Short vowels are the usual letter sounds we make for each vowel.
-Long vowels are when the vowel sound changes (because of the magic e, remember?) to say ‘its name’.
+Long vowels are when the vowel sound changes to say ‘its name’.
 Think of the words RIP and RIPE.
-The ‘I’ sound changes from short to long.
+The ‘i’ sound changes from short to long.

 2. When the word contains a short vowel, it will end with CK.
 Here are a few examples: DUCK, STUCK, DOCK, SOCK, CLICK, FLICK, SACK.
 Listen to the vowel sound in each and you can hear the short sound consistently.